strike-digital/strike-digital.github.io/site/content/posts/002_professionalism/index.md

 With this evidence, I can back up [the conclusion stated at the start of this article](#does-the-concept-of-professionalism-apply-to-the-creative-industries) (Yes).

-However, even I cannot talk about Ghengis Kahn being a creative professional for long enough to finish this article, and as such, let us move on to our next historical figure, Steven Seagal (or as I like to call him Steven Sea-gull haha - just a little joke for you there 😜)
+However, even I cannot talk about Genghis Kahn being a creative professional for long enough to finish this article, and as such, let us move on to our next historical figure, Steven Seagal (or as I like to call him Steven Sea-gull haha - just a little joke for you there 😜)

 ![What a funny image](seagull.jpg)